ccggg/EmotivNAO/README.md

 win32 is in emotiv-sdk > lib > win32

 # todo list
-* Take input of the emotiv 'commands': clench, wink, blink, etc.
+* take input of the emotiv 'commands': clench, wink, blink, etc.
 * send command to nao robot.
 * robot will output what you're doing.